Contemplating Life and Insurance

 How do I know how much life insurance I need?

-Basically, what you need to do is make a list of all your expenses, including foreseeable ones, and have your financial adviser or insurance agent do a forecast or estimate how much this amount should be, say, 20 years in the future so that you have the same purchasing power.
-Aiming for this amount ensures that you will be able to maintain your current lifestyle no matter what.
+You need to list all your expenses, including foreseeable ones, and have your financial adviser or insurance agent forecast or estimate how much this amount should be.
+Say, 20 years in the future, to have the same purchasing power.
+Aiming for this amount ensures that you can maintain your current lifestyle no matter what.

-What if I’m healthy and believe I can save up for my future?
+What if I’m healthy and can save for my future?

-First, the main purpose of having life insurance is to make sure that you and your family’s future is financially secured regardless of whether you stay healthy or not.
-At the same time, it ensures you that you will be able to cover your estimated daily living expenses, at the very least, upon retirement or in any event you are diagnosed with a critical illness or become permanently disabled.
+At the same time, it ensures that you can cover your estimated daily living expenses, at the very least, upon retirement or in any event you are diagnosed with a critical illness or permanently disabled.

-Now let’s talk about a few life situations and how you might one day say to yourself, “Thank goodness I have life insurance.”
+Now let’s talk about a few life situations and how you might say, “Thank goodness I have life insurance.”

 You have a family who depends on you for financial support.